MultiCraft/MultiCraft_mods/files/mobs_monster/readme.md

 Tree Monster

-- Found atop tree's at night time they drop down and look for food in the form of players.
+- Found atop tree's at night time they drop down and look for food in the form of players and animals.
 Can drop saplings and sometimes an apple or three.